nativelibs4java/Scalaxy/Streams/README.md

 The output type of each optimized stream is always the same as the original, but when nested streams are encountered in `flatMap` operations many intermediate outputs can typically be skipped, saving up on memory usage and execution time.

+# Optimization Strategies

+Some collection streams should not be optimized, either because they're known to be already "as fast as possible", or because some of their operations have side-effects would behave differently once "optimized".

+There are 4 different optimization strategies:
+* `none`: don't optimize anything.
+This can be used to force the compiler plugin to skip a file / block of code:

+    ```scala
+    import scalaxy.streams.strategy.none
+    ...
+    ```

+* `safe` (default): only perform rewrites with an expected runtime benefit; assumes some common methods are reasonably side-effect-free: `hashCode`, `toString`, `equals`, `+`, `++`...
+* `safer`: like `safe` but does not trust `toString` methods and al.
+* `aggressive`: only perform rewrites with an expected runtime benefit, but don't pay attention to side-effects (some warnings will be issued, though).
+Code optimized with the `aggressive` strategy might behave differently than normal code: for instance, streams typically become lazy (akin to chained Iterators), so the optimization might change the number and order of side-effects:

+    ```scala
+      import scalaxy.streams.strategy.aggressive
+      (1 to 2).map(i => { println("first map, " + i); i })
+              .map(i => { println("second map, " + i); i })
+              .take(1)
+      // Without optimizations, this will print:
+      //   first map, 1
+      //   first map, 2
+      //   second map, 1
+      //   second map, 2

+      // With stream optimizations, this could *semantically* amount to the following:
+      (1 to 2).toIterator
+              .map(i => { println("first map, " + i); i })
+              .map(i => { println("second map, " + i); i })
+              .take(1)
+              .toSeq
+      // It will hence print:
+      //   first map, 1
+      //   second map, 1
+    }
+    ```

+* `foolish`: rewrites everything it can, even if it doesn't make sense regarding side-effects or performance.
+Don't use this unless you have specific goals such as reducing your code's runtime dependency to the standard library ([ScalaCL](https://code.google.com/p/scalacl/) uses this strategy).

+A strategy can be enabled by importing it in the scope of the compilation (works with the `optimize` macro as well as the compiler plugin):

+    ```scala
+    import scalaxy.streams.optimize
+    import scalaxy.streams.strategy.safer
+    optimize {
+      ...
+    }
+    ```

 # Usage

 You can either use Scalaxy/Streams's compiler plugin to compile your whole project, or use its `optimize` macro to choose specific blocks of code to optimize.